BREAKING: 2 women dead in Kilgore; 1 man in custody

-Kilgore Police have arrested one person, after an incident leaves 2 women dead.
+KILGORE, Texas (KETK) – Kilgore Police have arrested one person after an incident left two women dead.

-Around 3:00 pm., officers and detectives answered a 911 call at Stone Creek Apartments, in the 400 block of Pine Burr Lane.
+Around 3 p.m., officers and detectives answered a 911 call at Stone Creek Apartments in the 400 block of Pine Burr Lane.

-Shortly after they arrested a man, 2 blocks away from the complex.
+Shortly after they arrested a man two blocks away from the complex.

 Authorities tell KETK that several apartments are being considered crime scenes at this time.

-Police will also be on hand for hours while each apartment is processed for evidence.
+Police will be on hand for hours while each apartment is processed for evidence.

 Kilgore PD say they believe they have the man responsible in custody, and do not believe that there is any threat to the community at this time.